 According to Hume, and many skeptics since, an all-powerful and loving God would not permit the existence of the evil that we perceive and experience.
 Indeed, since Hume’s day, the ‘problem of evil’, as it is known, has been the strongest challenge to Christian belief, and a key argument put forward in favor of atheism.
 The argument is basically thus: ‘if the Christian God exists, then evil would not be.
 Evil is, therefore God is not.’

 We all struggle to understand why God allows horrible things to happen to people who do not deserve it.
-This afternoon, my desire is to ponder this issue together.
-I will argue that we can come to a better understanding of why bad things happen to good people by identifying the who, the why, the what, and the how of evil and suffering.
+Tonight we are going to ponder this issue together.
+I want to suggest that we can come to a better understanding of why bad things happen to good people by identifying the who, the why, the what, and the how of evil and suffering.
 Who causes evil?
-Why does Almighty God allow evil?
+Why does God allow evil?
 What does God do about evil?
 And How are we to respond to evil?
 As we search out an understanding of the who, why, what, and how of evil, I pray that God will illuminate our hearts and minds.

 Before we delve into the who, why, what, and how of evil, we need to establish two preliminary facts.
 First, if Christianity is true, then there are no truly ‘good’ people.
 Second, if there is no God, then there are no truly ‘bad’ things to happen to people.
 We could spend an entire week talking about both of these fundamental truths, but we simply do not have the time.
 Thus, I am going to just touch on them briefly and then move on.